About Me

 Started at the University of Vermont

-I started my journey to obtain my doctorate degree at the University of Vermont, advised by Dr. Nicholas Gotelli.
+I started my doctorate degree at the University of Vermont, advised by Dr. Nicholas Gotelli.

 Aug.
 2015